The silent treatment, why does a narcissist use it? How it makes us feel, and what possibly caused them to use silent treatment in the first place.

 What you need to realise, see and believe is when the narcissist is doing this, it’s nothing you’ve done, just because you didn’t cut the sandwich right or add enough mayo, isn’t any reason to give the silent treatment, normal people that have emotions and empathy simply do not do this to people.
-Don’t react, don’t reach out, don’t beg, don’t plead, learn to enjoy their silence and see it for the game it, leave them to their silence if they want to be quite that’s up to them, if you’re going to get on with your life that’s up to you, it is not your job to chase those who ignore you.
-Be careful, with some narcissistic people they will up their games when one’s not working, so it might be wise to see the game for what it is and play along. ( only if you can not go no contact.)
+Don’t react, don’t reach out, don’t beg, don’t plead, learn to enjoy their silence and see it for the game it, leave them to their silence if they want to be quiet that’s up to them, if you’re going to get on with your life that’s up to you, it is not your job to chase those who ignore you.
+Be careful, some narcissistic people will up their games when one’s not working, so it might be wise to see the game for what it is and play along. ( only if you can not go no contact.)

 If you have children with them.

-The narcissists silent treatment.
+The narcissist’s silent treatment.

-Narcissists using your emotions against you.
+Narcissists use your emotions against you.